-No one really knowing Indian conditions would be so perverse as to say that rich Indians want free schooling for their daughters and are not prepared to pay for their education.
+No one really knowing Indian conditions will be so perverse as to say that rich Indians want a free schooling for their daughters and are not prepared to pay for their education.
 It is a gratuitously false charge.

-On page 132, Miss Mayo puts the following sentence into the mouth of Miss Bose, Principal of the Victoria Girls' School, Lahore, which has, as Miss Mayo says, 500 students on its rolls:
+On page 132, Miss Mayo puts the following sentence in the mouth of Miss Bose, Principal of the Victoria Girls' School, Lahore, which has, as Miss Mayo says, 500 students on its rolls:

-'The tuition fees?'
-Merely nominal; we Indians will not pay for the education of our daughters.
-This school is maintained by government grant and by private subscriptions from England."
-[Italics are ours.]
+"'The tuition fees?'
+Merely nominal; we Indians will not pay for the education of our daughters....
+This school is maintained by Government grant and by private subscriptions from England."